Skip Ribbon Commands

 • Transcatheter device closure - ASD can now be closed using special devices delivered using cardiac catheters (long, thin tubes).
 With this technique, the patient need not undergo cardiopulmonary bypass and there is no surgical scar.
 The most commonly used device here is the Amplatzer Septal Occluder.
 The ASD must be carefully assessed prior to recommending this option as not all ASDs are suitable for transcatheter device closure.

-Atrial Septal Defect - Preparing for surgery
+Atrial Septal Defect (Children) - Preparing for surgery

-Atrial Septal Defect - Post-surgery care
+Atrial Septal Defect (Children) - Post-surgery care

-Atrial Septal Defect - Other Information
+Atrial Septal Defect (Children) - Other Information

 The information provided is not intended as medical advice.
 Terms of use.
 Information provided by SingHealth